shrey231/YoutubeToSpotifyBot/README.md

 ### Installing

 * Follow directions to get Youtube API id and client_secrets.json file
+* Input json file in same directory as project
 * Get spotify token for creating a playlist from spotify development page
 * Plug these values in secretUserinfo.py